-The Tri Nations Wine Challenges will be visiting three Continents in 2017; and we are delighted to announce the South Africa Team to challenge New Zealand.
+The Tri Nations Wine Challenges visited three Continents in 2017; and were delighted to announce that South Africa Team was challenging New Zealand.

-Craggy Range will be hosting this event at their iconic winery in Havelock North, Hawkes Bay on Tuesday 7th February.
-This will be the first time that the Challenge has been held in New Zealand.
-We are hugely looking forward to working with the team there including Aaron Drummond, Matt Stafford, Andrew Saxon (the Chef at Terroir Restaurant) and of course The Peabody family.
+Craggy Range hosted this event at their iconic winery in Havelock North, Hawkes Bay on Tuesday 7th February.
+It was the first time that the Challenge was held in New Zealand.
+It was an honour to work with the team there including Aaron Drummond, Matt Stafford, Andrew Saxon (the Chef at Terroir Restaurant) and of course The Peabody family.

 The South Africa Team

-Pieter Ferreira, affectionately known as ‘Bubbles’.
+Pieter Ferreira is affectionately known as Bubbles.
 His name is synonymous with Graham Beck where he has been the driving force for over 25 years.
 His easygoing fun fuelled lifestyle hides the hard work and determination he has put into the production of Sparkling Wine (MCC), highlighting the world-class wines that are now being produced in South Africa.
 He is Global traveller that is determined to share the Method Cap Classique story worldwide.

 There is little I need to add here, except that we have worked with Anthony for nearly 20 years, there is no doubt that his continuous leadership and commitment to showcasing the wines of Hemel-en-Aarde has been an inspiration for this region.
 A Global Ambassador for South Africa.

 When a Pinot Noir impresses New Zealand's very own Pinot man; Nigel Greening from Felton Road it must be good.
 Peter-Allen was brought up in a famous wine dynasty but did go on the dark side for a few years to study philosophy, economics and a stint at acting!
 One of the new breed of young superstar wine makers from South Africa, also part of the surfer clan.